-The book is also about the city of Rome itself, as each of the stories reflects, and draws its central narrative
+The book is also about Rome itself, as each of the stories reflects, and draws its central narrative from, the

-from, the religious history and art in of one or more of Rome’s churches.
+religious art and history in of one or more of the city’s churches.
 The book is loosely patterned after Krzysztof